MYKICROWN/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Project about C - Pointers, arrays and strings
+This Project is about C - Pointers, arrays and strings